Enid Lorimer

-She attended His Majesty's Theatre in London, managed by Sir Herbert Beerbohm Tree and trained as a Shakespearean actress.
 She was a contemporary of Dame Sybil Thorndike and Dame Lilian Braithwaite.
-Lorimer was also involved in silent film production in Britain during World War 1, working with the likes of Dame Ellen Terry.

 Early life

 Lorimer was born on 27 November 1887, in London, United Kingdom.
-Her father was Harold Marcus Nunn and her mother was Helen Louise Fowler (née Bosworth).
+Her father was Harold Marcus Nunn and her mother was Helen Louise Fowler (née Bosworth) and she had a younger sister.

-Her early education was supervised by a governess.
-She later attended a boarding school in Folkestone, Kent, and a finishing school in Switzerland.
+Brought up in comfortable and privileged circumstances, her early education was supervised by a governess.
+She later attended a boarding school in Folkestone, Kent, and a finishing school in Switzerland where she learned French and German.

+In London, Lorimer trained under renowned teacher Elsie Fogerty, but when her father’s opposition to an acting career became am issue, she left home.
+She subsequently trained at Her Majesty's Theatre as a Shakespearean actress.
+Her first role was a walk-on part under Sir Herbert Beerbohm Tree.

 Career

 Lorimer's career as an actress lasted for some 70 years.
-She first took stage drama in the United Kingdom, before leaving for Sydney, Australia in November 1923 to serve as Art Director at the Star Amphitheatre, Balmoral.
+She first took stage drama studies in the United Kingdom, and became an understudy to Phyllis Neilson-Terry.
+She joined the touring company of Laurence Irving and during the war years she worked in film production in Britain assisting Dame Ellen Terry.
+She arrived in Sydney, Australia in November 1923 to serve as Art Director at the Star Amphitheatre, Balmoral.

+Lorimer produced the first impromptu radio play at 2GB in 1925.
+She was well known for her role as Ettie in the radio serial Dr. Mac with Lou Vernon, between 1940 and 1952.

 She starred in numerous Australian television programmes, such as Motel, Spyforce, Homicide, Division 4 and Cop Shop, as well as many theatrical stage plays, and in 1966 she appeared as a narrator in fourteen episodes of the BBC children's television programme Jackanory.
-Up until her 85th birthday in 1973, she was very active within the entertainment circle and would not entertain the prospect of retirement, despite self-admitted signs of "phasing out".
+Up until her 85th birthday in 1973, Lorimer was very active within the entertainment industry and would not entertain the prospect of retirement, despite self-admitted signs of "phasing out".
 Her final film appearance was in The Odd Angry Shot.

-In her later years, she gradually declined from acting and instead started writing children's books, such as the series Shelley (which was based on her granddaughter), under the pseudonym of Ellen Bosworth.
+In her later years, she gradually retired from acting and instead started writing children's books, such as the series Shelley (which was based on her granddaughter), under the pseudonym of Ellen Bosworth, publishing 3 books.
 Many of her books were best-sellers in Australia.

 During her lifetime, Lorimer also worked as a teacher and a theosophist.